I Hate Fairyland Volume 2: Fluff My Life TPB

 A botched monarchy, poor decisions, choppy scenes, and gore galore fill the pages of this trade.
 The story fails to weave or grow and left me bored.
 It simply feels like the amount of plot development of an XXX-rated film, and the pizza guy just showed up.

-Gertrude has been made the queen of Fairyland at which she fails miserably.
+Meanwhile, Gertrude is the queen of Fairyland at which she fails miserably.
 After being released from the monarchy, she murders her way through to find herself no closer to finding a way home.

 I tried to get into this comic.
 I’m as into irony as the next gal, but this one is so into the shock value of violence and gross references that the story gets left behind.

-I was well over halfway through this volume before getting invested in the story at all.
+I got over halfway through this volume before investment in the story at all.
 Gertrude doesn’t learn anything, and neither do we.
 There is little character development if any.
 She fails to grow as a person as do all of the other characters.
 The only thing that surprised me through the entire volume is how predictable everything is.
 Example: when she is fighting her way through the Tower of Battle.
 Purty Pretty Princess steps out as the final boss.
 Reminiscent of a Disney princess, she quickly morphs into a badass fighter.
-Le sigh… in an attempt at portraying the unexpected, we are left with contrived and lackluster pages.
+Le sigh… in an attempt to portray the unexpected, he leaves us with contrived and lackluster pages.

 What did I like… the ART!
 Skottie Young is able to capture the vibrancy of a child’s fairy tale while maintaining an adult atmosphere.
 You would think that something so cutesy would be unable to turn your stomach with portraying a heart ripped out of someone’s chest.
 However, he pulls it off somehow.
 I also got a bit of a chuckle during a couple of references such as erecting a huge wall to keep out would-be assassins.